 The changes you make to your diet and lifestyle need to be sustainable in the long-term so that when you lose weight, you’re able to keep it off.
 There are a few things you should think about before starting out on your weight management journey, these include:

 Writing it down, visualising your end goal, and reminding yourself of why you want to lose weight in the first place will help with your motivation.

 You might find it helpful to keep a food and physical activity diary for a week as this can help identify some areas where you can make some small changes.
 Try identifying one or two things you can change to start with – this could be going out for a short walk every day, or perhaps eating breakfast at the same time every morning.
 Once you start making some changes and start to see and feel some benefits then try making some more changes.

 Doing things differently isn’t easy to start with but having support will make the journey there much easier!
 How many times have you said to yourself that you’ll go out for a walk or run but when the time comes you can’t muster the energy?
 If you have a friend or family member that can join you then you’re far more likely to do it and enjoy it!
-You can register for Diabetes My Way to see you GP diabetes record to see you latest diabetes test results and track your progress.
+You can register for My Way Diabetes to see your GP diabetes record, and your latest diabetes test results and track your progress.